Election scenarios and probabilities

 Trump with a Republican Senate and House

-An extension of the 2017 tax cuts would be likely with a possible further reduction in corporate tax rates.
+An extension of the 2017 tax cuts would be likely, but the high price tag complicates other tax proposals, such as a further reduction in corporate tax rates.
 Funding for these initiatives might come from a reduction in support for green energy provisions of the Inflation Reduction Act.
 Equity markets would likely cheer lower taxes and lighter regulation, but this could be partially offset by concerns about the costs and inflation impacts of higher tariffs and trade wars.
 Interest rates and the dollar would likely rise initially.
 Financials stand out as key potential beneficiaries in this scenario due to lighter regulation.

 Policies